joezbub/Memory-Forensics-Plugins/README.md

 Volatility plugins to find self-driving car information on a [CARLA](https://carla.org) memory dump.
 Currently, there are five plugins: `linux_python3_instances`, `linux_python3_strings`, `linux_find_instances`, `linux_python2_strings`, and `testplug` which are explained below.

 # Usage
 Clone this repository into your Volatility directory.
+Install dependencies for `profileGen.py` through `pip install pyelftools` (must be Python 3).
+Make sure that the input path in `python-gc-traverse.py` and the output paths in `profileGen.py` are correct.

+To use the following plugins, we need to create a json profile of the python binary for the Volatility plugin.
+Run the script `profileGen.py` with `python3 profileGen.py ./ELFs/*PYTHON BINARY*`, and a profile should be generated in `ScriptOutputs`.

 ## linux_python3_instances
 To execute the plugin found in `python3-gc-traverse.py`, execute: